Judith Townend

 Online

-She has recently written articles for www.guardian.co.uk, Index on Censorship, the INFORRM media law blog, the Justice Gap and the CGCS Media Wire, University of Pennsylvania.
+She has written articles for www.guardian.co.uk, Index on Censorship, the INFORRM media law blog, the Justice Gap and the CGCS Media Wire, University of Pennsylvania.
 Her online work can be found at http://meejalaw.com and http://jtownend.com